-Located in the Department of Microbiology at the University of Manitoba, our mission is to understand the molecular mechanisms that regulate bacterial growth with the long-term goal of controlling bacteria in different settings, such as infection conditions or biotechnological applications.
+We are a research group whose mission is to understand the molecular mechanisms that regulate bacterial growth with the long-term goal of controlling bacteria in different settings, such as infection conditions or biotechnological applications.
+We are located in the Department of Microbiology at the University of Manitoba.

-We are interested in environmental bacteria that have the capacity of invading plants, animals or humans, and cause disease.
+Our interests are environmental bacteria that have the capacity of invading plants, animals or humans, and cause disease.
 These interesting organisms are known as “environmental pathogens.”
 A remarkable example of environmental pathogens is the group of bacteria called “Burkholderia cepacia complex” (Bcc), which are the model organisms of our research.

 Read more about our research here